Submission Guidelines

 Timing

 The Contest begins at 7:00:01 a.m.
-(CST) on June 16, 2025, and ends at 11:59:59 p.m.
-(CDT) on July 22, 2025 (“Entry Period”).
+(CDT) on September 8, 2025, and ends at 11:59:59 p.m.
+(CDT) on October 13, 2025 (“Entry Period”).
 Mailed entries must be postmarked, and emailed entries must be received, by 11:59:59 p.m.
-CST on July 22, 2025.
+CDT on October 13, 2025.

 Judging Criteria

-- Cultural relevance and authentic voice
+• Cultural relevance and authentic voice; positive Latino narrative

-- Presentation (follows submission guidelines, neatness, legibility)
+• Presentation (follows submission guidelines, neatness, legibility)

-- Suitability (fits publishing category; targeted age group and length are appropriate for children’s manuscripts)
+• Suitability (fits publishing category; targeted age group and length are appropriate for children’s manuscripts)

-- Content (tightness, clarity, structure, strength of lead/beginning, transitions, impact, satisfactory close)
+• Content (tightness, clarity, structure, strength of lead/beginning, transitions, impact, satisfactory close)

-- Alignment with the spirit of the Contest
+• Alignment with the spirit of the Contest

-- For nonfiction: logical flow, accuracy of information, sound advice
+• For nonfiction: logical flow, accuracy of information, sound advice

 Winner Notification

-Winners will be notified by email on or around December 15, 2025.
+Winners will be notified by email on or around January 20, 2026.
 All potential winners are subject to verification.
 Each prizewinner may be required to sign and return to Sponsor, within ten (10) days of the date notice is sent, an affidavit of eligibility/liability and publicity release (except where prohibited) in order to claim their prize if applicable.
 If a potential winner of any prize cannot be contacted, or fails to sign or return the affidavit of eligibility/liability and publicity release within the required time period, the prize or prize notification is returned as undeliverable, or the potential winner is deemed ineligible, the potential winner forfeits prize, and Sponsor will award the applicable prize to an alternative winner selected from all remaining eligible entries.
-Upon confirmation of eligibility, prizes will be awarded no later than December 31, 2025.
+Upon confirmation of eligibility, prizes will be awarded no later than February 28, 2026.
 Prizes will be awarded in accordance with these Official Rules.
 Sponsor’s determination of eligibility and selection of winners is binding on all participants.

 The total number of prizes is three (3).
-The total prize value for all three (3) prizes is $1,750 in cash plus merchandise listed in the prize descriptions.
+The total prize value for all three (3) prizes is $1,800 in cash plus merchandise listed in the prize descriptions.
 All prizes will be awarded in connection with this Contest in accordance with the Official Rules.
 Within approximately thirty (30) days after confirmation of the winners, Sponsor will provide the winners with their prizes (e.g., check, gift certificate, or other document giving winner unconditional right to receive the respective prize).
 All prizes are nontransferable and nonassignable, and noncash prizes cannot be redeemed for cash.
 All costs, fees, expenses, and taxes (including, without limitation, federal, state, and local taxes) associated with any element of a prize are the sole responsibility of the winners.

 Everyone who enters the contest has the chance at publication.